ubccr/software-layer/README.md

 All software at CCR is built using [easybuild](https://docs.easybuild.io/en/latest/), available via modules using [Lmod](https://lmod.readthedocs.io/en/latest/), and distributed using [CernVM-FS](https://cvmfs.readthedocs.io/en/stable/).
-This repositoryl contains scripts to help build software with easybuild using containers.
+This repository contains scripts to help build software with easybuild using containers.
 To ensure all software runs on any compute node regardless of the underlying Linux distro, we use [Gentoo Prefix](https://wiki.gentoo.org/wiki/Project:Prefix) as the